udelaqui/foundation_models_for_polyp_detection_segmentation/README.md

 # foundation_models_for_polyp_detection_segmentation
-Git repository for "Beyond Traditional AI: Foundation Models Improving Polyp Detection &amp; Segmentation" article.
+Git repository for "AI-Assisted Colonoscopy: Polyp Detection and Segmentation using Foundation Models" article.
 Holds supplementary and supporting material

+Split folder includes de json files of the train, test and validation sets of each of the datasets in use: PICCOLO public dataset, PolypSegm-ASH and SUN-SEG.